Roles and Permissions-Based Access Control

 Firstly, you need to sign in to our platform and create a new application.
 Please follow the standard app creation process.

-Next, on step 2 select Next.js/Tailwind stack.
+At step 2, select Next.js/Tailwind stack.
 At the moment the roles and permissions feature is only available for this particular stack!

 Next, you can connect your GitHub and push your application code there.
 Or skip this step by clicking the Finish and Deploy button and in a few minutes, your application will be generated.